jthacker/terseparse/readme.md

 - Metavars are created automatically
 - Metavars provide type information
 - Subparser names and descriptions are displayed in help messages
-- Arguments in subparsers are added to all childer parsers
+- Arguments in subparsers are added to all children parsers
 - Debugging of the parser can be done at runtime
 - Unique namespace for arguments, no conflicts with other properties